giannpelle/AI-lab1-HungryMonkey/README.md

   2. Uniform Cost Search (UCS)
 * __Informed search__:
   1. A* search (with a custom heuristic function to be passed as input)

+## Solution outputs

+If you want to see the results (outputs) we got from running the different kind of search techniques just look at the [sample outputs](https://github.com/giannpelle/AI-lab1-HungryMonkey/tree/master/sample-outputs) directory.
+Otherwise, if you want to run them yourself, go straight to the next section.

 ## Running requirements